The Zulu and the Zayda

-The Zulu and the Zayda is a musical play by Howard Da Silva and Felix Leon, with music and lyrics by Harold Rome (his last musical score), and directed by Dore Schary.
+The Zulu and the Zayda is a musical play by Howard Da Silva and Felix Leon, with music and lyrics by Harold Rome (his last musical score to be produced on Broadway), and directed by Dore Schary.
 It was based on a story by Dan Jacobson.
 Described as a comedy with music, the play has two acts and 18 scenes.

 Produced by Theodore Mann and Dore Schary, the Broadway production, opened on 10 November 1965 at the Cort Theatre, where it ran for 179 performances.
 The cast included Menasha Skulnik, Ossie Davis, and Louis Gossett.

 It also featured Yaphet Kotto in his first Broadway appearance.
 The production's costumes were designed by Frank Thompson.

 Plot

 Set in Johannesburg, South Africa, this comedy is about a lively Jewish grandfather (zayda is the Yiddish word for grandfather) who moves to Africa from London, whose family (the Grossmans) hires Paulus, a native (a member of the Zulu tribe), and brother of a family servant, as a companion, and "grandfather sitter."
 The relationship between the zayda and Paulus, the Zulu, bridges the gulf between black and white, Africa and Europe, and age and youth, as Paulus teaches his new friend local Zulu phrases while he himself learns Yiddish expressions.
 Eventually, local prejudices interfere, but there is a happy ending.

 The play description written by C. Burr, included on the original cast album, notes: